 Admission is free, although additional attractions may incur costs.
 There are even a number of nightlife spots that adults may enjoy, including music venues!

 Today’s another day spent in Hollywood.
-Begin with the Warner Bro.
-VIP Studio Tour, a comprehensive, behind-the-scenes look at the world’s busiest studio.
+Begin with the Warner Bros.
+Studio Tour, a comprehensive, behind-the-scenes look at the world’s busiest studio.

 You’ll get to see stock sets for locations like “quiet town” and “busy urban exterior,” and the sets of current shows being filmed on location.

-Getting In: This tour lasts 2 hours and 15 minutes.
+Getting In: This tour typically lasts 2 hours and 15 minutes.

 Who wouldn’t love the chance to meet their favorite celebrities?
 (Well, sort of.)
 Head to the world’s most famous wax museum for a chance to explore celebrity culture the way only Madame Tussauds can.